NeedsCoffee/snowfall/privacy.md

 layout: default
 title: Privacy Policy
 ---
+<h1 class="page-title">Privacy Policy</h1>

+<h2 class="page-title">❄️ TL;DR (from Robin, with cocoa in hand):</h2>

+Hi, lovely reader!

+I'm Robin Bayliss, and while I'd much rather be writing about snowball fights and awkward kisses under the mistletoe, apparently I have to talk about privacy too (ugh, grown-up stuff).

+Here's the gist:
+- I only collect the info you give me (like your name and email).
+- I use it to send you charming emails about books, giveaways, and Snowball Falls gossip (the good kind).
+- I won't sell your details.
+Not to spammers, scammers, or even the town council.
+- You can unsubscribe anytime, though I'll miss you more than Emma misses Bing Crosby when he hides under the bed.

+The legal version starts below.
+It's very serious and has fewer jokes, but it's important.
+Brew a hot chocolate and scroll on if you're curious or just like reading things in small print.

+With cocoa and sparkle,
+Robin ❄️

+⸻

+<h2 class="page-title">📜 Privacy Policy (Legal Version)</h2>

 Effective Date: 1 June 2025
-Last Updated: 1 June 2025
+Last Updated: 24 June 2025
 Applies To: robingbayliss.com, MailerLite email list, newsletter giveaways, and any other sites or services run under the Robin Bayliss author name.

 1. Who We Are
 > Robin Bayliss is a pen name representing a fictional author character and the brand behind the Snowball Falls romance series.
-The website and newsletter are operated by [Your Legal Name or Business Name, if applicable], based in the UK and compliant with UK GDPR and US CAN-SPAM regulations.
+The website and newsletter are operated by Ceri Clark, based in the UK and compliant with UK GDPR and US CAN-SPAM regulations.

 2. What We Collect
 > We may collect: